Updated on: 2/26/2019

 Location: Parking lot of the 100 block of South Horton Street, SODO neighborhood, Seattle

-Victim: A 39-year-old woman who was walking with a cane at the time of the incident.
+Victim: A 39-year-old woman who was walking with a cane at the time of the car accident.

 Vehicle involved: A dark blue sedan.